Scarva

-Scarva is famous as the location of the "Sham Fight" Pageant on 13 July every year.
-The Pageant attracts thousands of members of the Royal Black Preceptory, a group related to the Orange Order, who come to march and stage a symbolic (sham) re-enactment of the 1690 Battle of the Boyne.
+Scarva is home to the "Sham Fight" Pageant which is held on 13 July every year.
+The pageant attracts thousands of members of the Royal Black Preceptory, a group related to the Orange Order, who come to march and stage a theatrical (sham) re-enactment of the 1690 Battle of the Boyne.

 History

-Places of interest
+During the Williamite War in Ireland (1689–1691), the forces of Frederick Schomberg reputedly first camped near Scarva, before marching south.

+Much of the village was laid-out by John Reilly, owner of Scarvagh House, in the mid-18th century.
+This included the construction of Scarva's Presbyterian meeting house, which was built in 1753.

+In the late 18th century, there were skirmishes in the area involving the Hearts of Steel and Break-of-day Boys.